6 Vocal Mixing Tricks For Release-Ready Sound

 - Load the EQ and remove the bass frequency with a low-cut

-- Next up, take a Q band and raise it to a value between 12 to 24db.
-Set the Q to 3 to only affect the bad frequency you intend on removing.
+- Next up, take a peak band and raise it to a value between 12 to 24db.
+Set the Q to something very narrow so that you can hear just a small piece of the sound.

 - Now hold the EQ band and sweep across, from the lows to the highs, hunting for dissonant sounds.